axlan/robopenguins-blog/_posts/2024-03-02-pixel-dice-qpython.md

 The first thing to decide is what I would use to connect to the die.

 Their github page <https://github.com/GameWithPixels> gives SDKs in several languages to connect to the die over Bluetooth.
 This is absolutely the way one should build a project with them if you want it to be reliable.
-However, I
+However, I:
   1. Wanted to do this as quickly as possible.
   2. Didn't want to bring a laptop to the game.